 Can employers monitor your communications?

-As you may be aware, your employer may attempt to monitor your electronic communications if they believe that you are attempting to set up business in competition with them or perhaps acting in a way contrary to any restrictive covenants (see chapter 3.6.).
-In general corporate espionage is more common than you may think.
+Your employer may also attempt to monitor your electronic communications if they believe that you are setting up business in competition with them or perhaps acting in a way contrary to any restrictive covenants.
+In general, corporate espionage is more common than you may think.

 - Don’t use your work emails for your legal advice